 An educational storytelling tool designed to enhance literacy by bring physical and digital learning together.

-Completed in 2 months as part of the Final Project at CIID.
+Completed as the Final Project at CIID.
 This was a solo project done in collaboration with third grade students at Rygaards International School in Copenhagen.

 User Research // Concept // Arduino